 Honey Sandalwood Soap Pucks are a great Man Gift Idea.
 DIY Soap recipe takes 30 Minutes, PLUS a free printable perfect for gift giving.

 Hi!
 Mistie from Homespun Engineer here.
-I’m very excited to be a monthly contributor at The Craft Blog Stalker.
-Thank you so much Katie!
+I’m very excited to be a monthly contributor at The Crafty Blog Stalker.
+Thank you so much, Katie!
 There are so many things I love to create, but I am finding that I have a true passion for creating beauty, bath, and home recipes.
-Be sure to catch a glimpse of my other recipes such as this DIY Foaming Hand Soap, or Bath Jellies for the kids.

 However, this soap is a moisturizing, pore cleansing, acne fighting, rich and warm smelling bar of luxury.
 I said that the sandalwood fragrance is manly, but it is actually one of my top favorite scents.
 I adore sandalwood and my husband knows it. –wink, wink–